 Thursday, June 3, 2021 | 12:00 PM to 1:00 PM

-Paul Schmelzing will discuss his groundbreaking research on real interest rate dynamics since the beginning of secondary debt markets, the topic of one of his PhD chapters.
+Paul Schmelzing discusses his groundbreaking research on real interest rate dynamics since the beginning of secondary debt markets, the topic of one of his PhD chapters.
 On the basis of visiting US and European archives over multiple years, he reconstructed global real interest rate series that cover 82% of advanced economy GDP over 700 years, and he argues that our current negative rate environment has actually been in the making for centuries.
-Mr. Schmelzing will explain why investors during the Italian Renaissance could already have predicted that the global economy would hit the “zero lower bound” in our time, why there is no such thing as a “normal” or “steady state” interest rate – and what the chances are that the major recent fiscal and monetary stimuli will now trigger a structural break from the low inflation, low rate era.
+Mr. Schmelzing explains why investors during the Italian Renaissance could already have predicted that the global economy would hit the “zero lower bound” in our time, why there is no such thing as a “normal” or “steady state” interest rate – and what the chances are that the major recent fiscal and monetary stimuli will now trigger a structural break from the low inflation, low rate era.

 About the Speakers

 Paul Schmelzing is currently a postdoctoral research associate at the Yale School of Management, and since 2016 a visiting researcher at the Bank of England.
 He graduated with a PhD in History from Harvard University in 2019 and a BSc in Economic History from the London School of Economics in 2013.
 During his studies, he also interned at a global macro hedge fund, Goldman Sachs’ global markets division and the Finance Committee of the German Bundestag.
 At Harvard, he also worked as a research assistant for Carmen Reinhart and Kenneth Rogoff.
 Besides long-run real interest rate trends, his current research projects focus on central bank balance sheet trends, and banking crises interventions.